Photographic Equipment: The Reflector

 Just one white reflector.

-When I’m teaching either with my online class with the PPSOP, or with my “Stretching Your Frame of Mind” workshops I conduct around the planet, students are always asking me the best way to use fill flash when shooting portraits outdoors.
+When I’m teaching either with my online class with the BPSOP or with my “Stretching Your Frame of Mind” workshops I conduct around the planet, students are always asking me the best way to use fill flash when shooting portraits outdoors.
 I have a simple and quick response to them.

-I tell them that in my forty-two year career, I’ve never, and I mean not once used fill flash outdoors.
+I tell them that in my fifty-two year career, I’ve never, and I mean not once used fill flash outdoors.
 I don’t even like to use it indoors.
 I can honestly say that I’ve never missed it because my portraits do just fine without it.
 So, you’re thinking, what do I do?

 Here’s my set-up.
 How much simpler can you get?